wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-nightcore.markdown

 client requests, and dispatching them to the correct functions.
 The backend consists of function containers, where each container hosts one function type, and it is assumed that every physical server has all types of function containers, such that internal function calls can always be dispatched locally (see below).
+The function implementations are linked with Nightcore's runtime library, and each function container consists of one launching thread and at least one worker thread.
+The launching thread is part of Nightcore's runtime library, and it is responsible for spawning and destroying function instances to maintain an optimal level of concurrency.
+Worker threads are simply function instances that can be dynamically spawned or destroyed, and they all execute the same function code in the same container.